paulondc/prefs/debianNotes.md

 > Nvidia: There is a very good chance of bumping to an issue related with the nvidia-driver not being supported on the latest version of the kernel available on debianTesting.
 Therefore, after a kernel update if the nvidia-driver does not work properly at least there is a method to select the previous kernel version in a way that the selection will persist between reboots

-Edit the file `/etc/default/grub` to add the grub options below:
+Edit the file `/etc/default/grub` to add at the end the grub options below:
 ```
 # extending the timeout so it has enough time to plug an external keyboard
 # (useful when using a bluetooth keyboard as daily driver)